 slices of blueberry lemon muffin bread on cooling rack

-And hey, it’s almost the weekend, which is a great time to bake up a loaf or three for breakfasts, snacks, a batch of blueberry shortcake, and some strawberry rhubarb pie!
+And hey, it’s almost the weekend, which is a great time to bake up a loaf or three for breakfasts, snacks, a batch of blueberry shortcake, my favorite banana bread muffins, and some strawberry rhubarb pie!
 Let’s raise a slice of bread to that (or for me, a slice of avocado).

 Blueberry Muffin Bread